BenjaminArmstrong/ps-petname/README.md

 ps-petname-builder.ps1 creates the monolithic "ps-petname" that includes the database information in it as variables.
 The posted version of ps-petname.ps1 uses the medium database.

+## To-do

+I really should turn this into a module - so that is on the backlog.
+But if anyone wants to take a crack at it, contributions are welcome :-)

 ## Author

 This utility was created by Benjamin Armstrong, based on the original project by Dustin Kirkland